seagle0128/.emacs.d/README.md

-(setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp nil)                         ; Set LSP client: lsp-mode, eglot or nil (setq centaur-ivy-icon nil)                    ; Display icons in ivy or not: t or nil (setq centaur-company-enable-yas t)            ; Enable yasnippet for company or not: t or nil (setq centaur-benchmark t)                     ; Enable initialization benchmark or not: t or nil
+(setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp nil)                         ; Set LSP client: lsp-mode, eglot or nil (setq centaur-ivy-icon nil)                    ; Display icons in ivy or not: t or nil (setq centaur-pretty-magit nil)                ; Prettify magit or not: t or nil (setq centaur-company-enable-yas t)            ; Enable yasnippet for company or not: t or nil (setq centaur-benchmark t)                     ; Enable initialization benchmark or not: t or nil
 ```